AutoSourceID-FeatureExtractor. Optical image analysis using a two-step mean variance estimation network for feature estimation and uncertainty characterisation: Introduction

-Nevertheless, the employment of CNNs for feature regression in astronomy, such as estimating flux and other source properties, remains largely unexplored.
-Feature regression in this context involves predicting continuous numerical output values based on features extracted from images, requiring the network to manage the complexity of image data as input while simultaneously performing a regression task.
-Several factors may account for this underutilization.
+Nevertheless, while there have been some applications of CNNs for photometric redshift estimation in astronomy \citep{Hoyle2016, D'Isanto2018, Pasquet2019}, their employment for feature regression tasks, such as estimating flux and other source properties, remains largely unexplored.
+In this context, feature regression involves predicting continuous numerical output values based on features extracted from images, requiring the network to manage the complexity of image data as input while simultaneously performing a regression task.
+Several factors may account for this underutilisation.
 First, the complexity of astronomical tasks could be a significant barrier.
 Second, the lack of adequately labelled data for training these networks may limit their use.
 Lastly, the novelty of applying CNNs in this context might lead to hesitance within the astronomical community.
 Despite these challenges, they represent unique opportunities for groundbreaking work in this promising intersection of deep learning and astronomy.

-Deep neural networks (DNNs) have recently attained remarkable performance across various applications \citep{LeCun2015, Schmidhuber2015, Goodfellow2016}.
-Despite their successes, these models often face criticism for their black-box nature, particularly their inability to reliably quantify predictive uncertainties.
-This challenge is not new; the field of machine learning has long sought solutions to align more closely with the level of acceptance enjoyed by the field of statistics.
-Quantifying uncertainties in machine learning image regression involves predicting not just the expected value of the output but also the degree of uncertainty linked to that prediction.
-This practice, already pursued by others \citep{Rasmussen2004, Kiureghian2009, Ghahramani2015, kendall2017, Smith2018, Wilson2020}, enhances our understanding of the prediction's reliability and confidence, allowing for more informed decision-making based on the output of the regression model.
+A shared concern in both domains is the reliable estimation of uncertainties, which is essential for ensuring the robustness of astronomical findings.
+While deep neural networks (DNNs) have achieved remarkable performance across various applications \citep{LeCun2015, Schmidhuber2015, Goodfellow2016}, their black-box nature often hinders their ability to quantify predictive uncertainties effectively.
+Beyond merely predicting an expected value, it is crucial to gauge and understand the associated uncertainty.
+Such an approach, as highlighted by many others \citep{Rasmussen2004, Kiureghian2009, Ghahramani2015, kendall2017, Smith2018, Wilson2020}, not only enhances the reliability and confidence of predictions but also facilitates more informed decision-making.
+This reliable estimation of uncertainties will also be a central theme of this paper.